Lenton Times

 This 1959 photo, supplied by Gordon Jackson, shows a young Gordon at the junction of Grove Road and Alderney Street.
 The shop on the right was owned by Mrs. Clarke until the late 60s when she retired from business and sold the shop to Len Jackson.

-Photograph by Paul Bexon - 2004
+Photograph Paul Bexon

 A 2004 view of Alderney Street looking northwards.
 On the left are the terrace of properties built by Frank Johnson in the late nineteenth century.
 On the right is part of the Castle Gardens complex built by Barratt's.

 The original layout of Alderney Street was as a cul-de-sac.
 But the arrival of the Castle Gardens development involved the construction of this new portion of roadway which connected Alderney Street to the section of road then known as Marcus Street.
-Thereafter Alderney Street became the name for the entire section of roadway and 'Marcus Street' became just an historical memory.
+Thereafter Alderney Street became the name for the entire section of roadway and 'Marcus Street' became just an historical memory

 In order to build Castle Gardens Barratt's needed to acquire a portion of land on Grove Road then owned by the City Council.
 The Corporation agreed to the deal but required in exchange the portion of land that ran alongside the canal.
 This was later sold to a housing association which erected the set of properties shown on the right of this 2004 photograph.